 Once you have your calendar split up, start plugging in expenses.
 Look at when your mortgage, utility bills, credit cards are all due.
 Think about all the expenses that come out of your account each month.

 If you want to be sure you haven’t missed anything, it can be helpful to look back at your last few months of bank statements.
 A cash calendar can be very helpful in tracking your cash flow.
+Don't forget to factor in your bi-weekly savings as a bill you pay yourself!

 Step 3: Incorporate varying expenses